 How will I know how I am doing?

-AQA have changed the law syllabus in September 2017.
+AQA changed the Law syllabus in September 2017.
 You will now take three exams in the second year in May/June.
-Each exam is worth 33% and can be on content covered in either of the years.
+Each exam is worth 33% and can be on content from either of the years.

 What do I need to join?

-To study this course, you will need 5 GCSEs at grade 4–9, including English and Maths.
-You must also have a 5 or above in English Literature.
+To study this course, you will need five GCSEs at grade 4–9, including English and Maths.
+You must also have a grade 5 or above in English Literature.